 However, data democratization comes with its set of problems that are causing concerns among businesses.
-According to a report by TechTarget, 61% users confirmed that using a self-service BI (business insight) tool “creates report chaos,” while 42% agreed the tools “confuse users.”
-A whopping 73% users cited that using self-service tools requires more training than expected.
+According to a report by TechTarget, 61% of users confirmed that using a self-service BI (business insight) tool “creates report chaos,” while 42% agreed the tools “confuse users.”
+A whopping 73% of users cited that using self-service tools requires more training than expected.
 This is contrary to the purpose of using self-service tools for analytics, which means there is a gap in the entire process of adopting self-service analytics.

-According to Gartner, most business users would have had access to self-service tools by 2018, and we have come a long way since then.
+According to Gartner, most business users would have had access to self-service analytics tools by 2018, and we have come a long way since then.
 However, even today nine out of 10 initiatives are likely to experience some negative impact on business.

-Every organization has a culture of decision making.
-For success in self-service analytics, an organization’s employees should have the culture of using data to start, propagate or conclude every major or minor conversation.
+Every organization has a culture of decision-making.
+For success in self-service analytics, an organization’s employees should have a culture of using data to start, propagate or conclude every major or minor conversation.
 A healthy culture of seeking data in a focused and relevant manner also helps the IT and the analysts to tweak accordingly and refine the organizational self-service BI tool for the users, for optimum results.

 Internal Collaboration: Self-service analytics actively promotes the adoption of organization-wide collaboration.
 Primarily between three groups of stakeholders.
 Collaboration between end-users leveraging the solution, analysts supporting the non-skilled personnel, and the IT professionals managing the overall data ingestion.
 Intra-organization collaboration ensures the right data is there for analysis, the right insights are extracted from the data, and both agility and accuracy is maintained while delivering crucial business intelligence.

-Data security readiness: The culture of using and accessing data from any device, location or time will grow in future.
+Data security readiness: The culture of using and accessing data from any device, location, or time will grow in the future.
 To enable anytime, anywhere access to data, data security, compliance, and data access rights should be well taken care of at the time of making a transition to self-service analytics.

 Technology readiness: Technology changes fast.
 It is important to find out the kind of BI platform and tools an organization is using.
-The level of technical competence the users have in terms of BI, user’s adaptability and willingness to use new technology.
-Technology should also account for scalability of BI solutions right from the start.
-With changes within the organization, changes in the clientele, and improvements in technology, the solutions provider needs to deliver a scalable solution which can adapt to external factors without affecting analytical capabilities.
+The level of technical competence the users have in terms of BI, user’s adaptability, and willingness to use new technology.
+Technology should also account for the scalability of BI solutions right from the start.
+With changes within the organization, changes in the clientele, and improvements in technology, the solutions provider needs to deliver a scalable solution that can adapt to external factors without affecting analytical capabilities.

-Onboarding and Upskilling: Deploying new tools into your organizations business processes can be a major change for existing employees.
+Onboarding and Upskilling: Deploying new tools into your organization’s business processes can be a significant change for existing employees.
 End-users and business teams need to be intimately involved with the technology since deployment, to ensure optimal usage of the solution without impacting the allocated budget.
 To avoid training every employee to carry out analytics, there should also be room for onboarding new members who can contribute equally to your analytics efforts.

-Self Sufficiency: End-users should be less and less dependent on BI and IT teams for their analytics for carrying out the entire process from data discover and preparation, all the way to collaborative decision-making.
+Self-Sufficiency: End-users should be less and less dependent on BI and IT teams for their analytics for carrying out the entire process from data discovery and preparation, all the way to collaborative decision-making.
 The BI team should gradually shift to an overseeing capacity, where they ensure the stakeholders are using the solution efficiently and adhering to data compliance regulations.
 They also need to manage the scalability of the solution so that analysis does not get out of hand with excess data influx, or gets too difficult with minimal data availability.

-Telling stories rather than preparing charts: Individuals in the organization should bring in marketing in insights and analytics and let their creative juices flow to tell stories with data.
+Telling stories rather than preparing charts: Individuals in the organization should bring in marketing insights and analytics and let their creative juices flow to tell stories with data.
 BI initiatives fail as they get mundane and boring as the visuals are sloppy or dry.
 To make it interesting and for users to adopt the BI practices it is important to get creative in telling stories with data and also have an ability to democratize the preparation and usage of it at a large scale.